jcburley/joker/GOSTD.md

 As a result, pointers to such objects are returned as `atom` references to the very same objects.

+`(deref obj)` can be used to dereference a wrapped object, returning another `GoObject[]` with the dereferenced object as of that dereference, or to the original object if it wasn't a pointer to an object.

 ### Constructing a GoObject

 Akin to Clojure, `(type. ...)` functions are supported for (some) `GoObject` types: